Elisa Gebhard: Biography

 Gebhard was born in Helsinki.
 She has served as Chairwoman of the Helsinki Culture and Library Chamber.
 Gebhard is a social democrat and has also previously served as Chairwoman of the Finnish youth umbrella organisation Allianssi ry and as Chairwoman of the Social Democratic Students SONK.
 In the 2023 Parliamentary elections Gebhard was elected to the Parliament from the Helsinki constituency with 5,872 votes.

 Gebhard works as a legal policy lawyer for the Finnish Bar Association.
 In the past, she has worked as an assistant to Jutta Urpilainen, Member of Parliament and Special Advisor to Prime Minister Sanna Marin, as well as an expert on public relations in the financial sector.
 She holds a master's degree in law from the University of Helsinki.

-Gebhard's family has roots from Germany, and his father Hannu Gebhard was a painter.
+Gebhard's family has roots from Germany, and her father Hannu Gebhard was a painter.
 Elisa Gebhard is also a painter and has attended the Kallio School of Fine Arts.
 She is a vegetarian and lives in Kruununhaka, Helsinki.